602 Story Street, Boone, IA | 515-432-1907

 An exhibition honoring Boone’s railroad heroine, Kate Shelley, telling the story of her bravery on the night of July 6, 1881, when she alerted Chicago & Northwestern officials that a pusher engine had crashed into Honey Creek.
 Though two men had been swept away, two had survived and were in need of being rescued.
 It includes a narrative of the flooding between Boone and Moingona, as well as Kate’s life before and after her brave deed, an overview of Boone’s railroading past, and of the building of both High Bridges, which were named for Kate Shelley.
 Visitors and children may also cross a model of the Des Moines River bridge Kate Shelley braved on that fearful night.

-An exhibition featuring Boone County’s active military past; from the Dragoon soldiers who explored Boone County in 1835 up through Desert Storm.
+The CSM Marilyn Gabbard Gallery, honoring the first American servicewoman to be killed in Iraq and featuring Boone County’s active military past; from the Dragoon soldiers who explored Boone County in 1835 up through Desert Storm.

 Visitors may also enjoy conducting research in the Center’s historical and genealogical records.
 To find out more go to Research